deployphp/deployer/docs/getting-started.md

 dep deploy
 ```

-If deploy failed, Deployer will print error message and command what was unsuccessful.
+If deploy failed, Deployer will print an error message and which command was unsuccessful.
-Most likely we need to configure correct database credentials in _.env_ file or similar.
+Most likely we need to configure the correct database credentials in _.env_ file or similar.

 Ssh to the host, for example, for editing _.env_ file: